Social Media Trend Analysis: How to Evaluate and Act on Trends

 • Profile visits from trend content

-Share rate and virality indicators
+Share rate and saves

 Shares are the ultimate signal that content resonates.
 Watch for: